Helicoidal Transformation Method for Finite Element Models of Twisted Superconductors: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{uperconducting} composite wires usually consist of a large number of superconducting filaments embedded in a conducting matrix.
+\IEEEPARstart{L}{ow-temperature} superconducting composite wires usually consist of a large number of superconducting filaments embedded in a conducting matrix.
 This matrix helps in redistributing current between filaments, but has the side effect of coupling the filaments in the presence of an external transverse time-varying magnetic field.
 This coupling can however be reduced by twisting the composite wire~\cite{carr1974ac,wilson1983superconducting}.
 The resulting geometry is not invariant along the wire axis and leads to a computationally intensive three-dimensional (3D) modelling~\cite{zhao20173d,escamez20163,escamez2017experimental,riva2023h}.

-Approximate models exploiting the multifilamentary structure of the wire have been investigated to reduce the computational cost, such as in \cite{satiramatekul2010numerical} and \cite{satiramatekul2005contribution}, where coupling currents in the conducting matrix are accounted for in a 2D finite element model by introducing equivalent resistances between the filaments.
-Alternatively, a Frenet frame is used in~\cite{kameni2019reduced} to simplify the definition of the 3D geometry, and AC losses are approximated by considering a fraction of the pitch length of the wire in a 3D model, or a cross-section of the wire in a 2D model.
+Approximate models exploiting the multifilamentary structure of this kind of wires have been investigated to reduce the computational cost, such as in \cite{satiramatekul2010numerical} and \cite{satiramatekul2005contribution}, where coupling currents in the conducting matrix are accounted for in a 2D finite element model by introducing equivalent resistances between the filaments.
+Alternatively, a Frenet frame is used in~\cite{kameni2019reduced} to simplify the definition of the 3D geometry, and AC losses are approximated by considering a fraction of the pitch length of the wire in a 3D model, or a cross section of the wire in a 2D model.
 Homogenization techniques involving anisotropic materials have also been considered~\cite{zhao20173d}.
 Finally, parallelization methods are considered to reduce the computational time~\cite{riva2023h}.